pgraft blog header

 Column Descriptions:

-• state: Current Raft state (Leader, Follower, or Candidate)
+• state: Current Raft state machine state, which can be Leader, Follower, or Candidate

-• commit_index: Highest log entry known to be committed
+• commit_index: Highest log entry index known to be committed to a majority of nodes

-• last_heartbeat: Time since last heartbeat (leader only)
+• last_heartbeat: Time elapsed since the last heartbeat was sent (only meaningful on leader nodes)

 Log Replication Functions